perseus784/BvS/README.md

 </p>

 # Training:
+* Clone this repo.
-Images: we have images from both classes in their respective folders after augmentation.
+* Put the images in thier respective folders in *rawdata*.

     rawdata/batman: 3810 images
     rawdata/superman: 3810 images